hratcliffe/PixelChart/readme.md

 Turns a photo into a potential cross-stitch pattern, and generates a full featured pattern pdf.
-You can resize the image to a sensible size, manipulate the number of colours used and match them to popular brand colours.
-A loose description of the colour is given using a simple algorithm (which is very bad at characterising brown, its a work in progress), as well as (if selected) a colour name in specific brands.
+You can resize the image to a sensible size, manipulate the number of colours used and match them to available colour palette.
+A loose description of the colour is given using a simple algorithm (which is very bad at characterising brown, its a work in progress), as well as (if selected) a colour name in specific brands if brand data is available.
 Final pattern files contain a colour image, an image with symbols plus key and guide lines and optionally thread colour codes with very approximate length estimates and a final size estimate in 3 choices of gauge.

-Thread colour names and colours are approximate, and no association with any brand is implied.
+For specific brands, a file with names, RGB codes and hex codes is required.
+Approximate values for DMC are included.
+No affiliation implied!

 ## What is a "potential pattern"?